KyLoc20/blogs-behind-shadow/good-practices/write-a-form-1.md

 # Write a Form (1): Understand its Functionality

-Basically, a Form consists of a `smart` container and its input elements.
+Basically, a Form consists of a `smart` container and its elements.

 ```html
 <form>